 And finally, my best advice: Try not to think of networking as a means to an end; think of it as making a new friend.

-About the Author Maeve Duke is a Junior in LIM’s Fashion Media Department and a Career Peer in the Department of Experiential Education & Career Management (EECM).
-Career Peers are responsible for walk-in advising appointments, and they serve as an additional touchpoint for students to connect with EECM.
+About the Author Maeve Duke is a student in LIM’s Fashion Media Department.
+She is currently Creative Director of The Lexington Line and a Career Peer in the Department of Experiential Education & Career Management.
+Career Peers are responsible for walk-in advising appointments, and they serve as additional touchpoints for students to connect with EECM.